 Here's something you don't see every day, Chauncey.
 Head-and-shoulder statues of all the Presidents extending 16-to-18 feet into the air.

 It must be Presidents Park, another attraction of the Williamsburg area.
-It doesn't get the publicity of Colonial Williamsburg, but it's just as unique in its own way.
+Or at least it used to be.
+It didn't get the publicity of Colonial Williamsburg, but it\ was just as unique in its own way.

 Above is a look at the "first half" of the park.
 That's Jefferson on the right in front, with Madison, Monroe and Jackson on the right.
 The blue patch that looks like a plane is a replica of Air Force One, which adds to the Presidential atmosphere.